 Date of Authorship for this Version

 Elliott, E. Donald, "Against Ludditism: An Essay on the Perils of the (Mis)Use of Historical Analogies in Technology Assessment" (1991).
 Faculty Scholarship Series.
-Paper 2209.
+2209.